Tips for a Wekened in Dubrovnik

 I was worried about spending a weekend in Dubrovnik.
-I had heard horror stories about the crowds and how at times, they have to shut down the main street, Stradun, in the Old Town because there are just so many people.
-I was hopeful that a visit during the shoulder season would be more peaceful and quiet time for a Dubrovnik city break.
+I had heard horror stories about the crowds and how at times, especially on the weekend, they have to shut down the main street, Stradun, in the Old Town because there are just so many people.
+I was hopeful that a visit during the shoulder season would be a more peaceful and quiet time for a Dubrovnik city break.

 And I was right!
 At times, I felt like I had the entire city to myself.
-Later, I would later learn that my hotel, the centrally located Pucic Palace, was actually closing until the spring because the off-season is so dead.
-So plan your visit carefully during the on-season to make sure stuff is open.
-Here’s what I got up to while I was in town:
+Later, I would later learn that my hotel, the charming and centrally located Pucic Palace, was actually closing until the spring because the off-season is so dead.
+So plan your visit carefully during the shoulder-season to make sure stuff is open.
+Here’s what I got up to during my Dubrovnik city break:

 Proto: My hotel sent me here for a late lunch as soon as I checked in and I liked it so much, I went back the next day.
 (Oddly, the two people who sat across from me on my flight earlier in the week were also at Proto during my first visit.)
 I loved the upstairs terrace, the friendly service, and the overall design and glassware.
 I enjoyed the same very nice pasta dish both times…fregola with prawns.
 This is a great restaurant for your weekend in Dubrovnik.
 Not a bargain but worth it for the food, service, and location.

 Kopun: My hotel also sent me to Kopun one evening, but they failed to explain what Kopun was all about — ROOSTER! — so I had a pretty average pasta dish, not knowing that I should be ordering the rooster.
 I went back with a tour guide later the same day and had some of the rooster that they are famous for, served in my case as a pate.
-I liked the setting of Kopun, right at the top of the Game of Thrones “Shame” steps, and the service was nice.
+I liked the setting of Kopun, right at the top of the Game of Thrones “Shame” steps, and the service was very nice.
 The food was good but perhaps I didn’t explore the menu as much as I could have.

 Gusta Me: My tour guide also took me to Gusta Me, where I enjoyed a platter of mixed seafood and essentially had the entire place to myself.
 The restaurant is just outside the walled city, looking over the port where the tourist boats leave from.
 It has a nice outdoor patio and friendly service.
 I really enjoyed the seafood here, the octopus and tuna in particular.

-Razonoda Wine Bar: Right next to my hotel there was a really nice wine bar, Razonoda.
+Razonoda Wine Bar: Right next to the Pucic Palace, there was a really nice wine bar, Razonoda.
 I dropped in twice during my weekend in Dubrovnik and it was crazy empty both times.
 The advantage for me is that I got a private tasting both nights, as my server walked me through a few local Croatian wines including the gently full-bodied Malvasia and the dry white Grk.
 If you are into wines, I highly recommend visiting Razonoda and asking your server to put together a tasting for you.

 Buza: Apparently no weekend in Dubrovnik is complete without a stop at Buza and boy are they right.
-It’s like sitting on the edge of the world, watching the sun set and the cruiseships disappear across the horizon.
+It’s like sitting on the edge of the world, watching the sun set and the cruise ships disappear across the horizon.
 The facilities are super basic — just chairs on rocks, really — but the views are outstanding.
 I can only imagine how crazy crowded this place is during high season so arrive early for a prime spot.

 Dubrovnik Food Tour: This was a truly excellent food tour of Dubrovnik where my guide took me to a small number of local restaurants and shared his personal insights into growing up in Croatia.
 Such an interesting guide — he was also a sommelier — and such a fantastic way to experience Dubrovnik.
 My recommendation would be to do this tour early on in your stay just in case you accidentally hit one of the restaurants on the tour beforehand like I did (Kopun).

 “Submarine” Tour: This was a one hour boat cruise in a “submarine” — essentially a glass-bottom boat designed to look like a submarine.
 (You can go downstairs because it’s glass bottomed and look at the fish.)
 Our captain talked on the phone the entire time.
 And smoked.
 No commentary — in fact, he completely ignored us the entire trip and kept his back to us, which was a little weird.
 Cheap and fine if all you are after is views.
 There are a number of cruises like this that depart from the main Old Town marina area so maybe you can find a better one for your Dubrovnik city break.
 The view from the water is lovely so I definitely recommend doing this — just not the cruise I took.
 You might want to try one of these cruises instead:

 Shopping in Dubrovnik

 There were two shops I found during my Dubrovnik city break that I really liked: